-Community and Public Health Case Study with Virtual Simulation will require you to choose a virtual simulation provided and explore your topic of choice (disaster management, mental health, vulnerable community) via online simulators.
-You will complete a case study that will be provided and submit the Word document for activity credit.
+Community and Public Health Case Study with Virtual Simulation will require you to choose two of the four virtual simulations provided and explore your topic of choice (disaster management, mental health, vulnerable community) via online simulators.
+You will complete the simulation and provide picture proof for activity credit.